MobileProto16/Mobile-Proto-16/lab1/README.md

 * A quick write up on how you plan to divide up work and integrate features.
 * Where you plan to be in a week (Mon Oct 10) We will be doing informal check-ins to monitor your progress.

-Put your proposal in your repository as `Proposal.md`
+After you've been approved by a teacher, put your proposal in your repository as `Proposal.md` and fill out [this survey](https://goo.gl/forms/PVisEoErxKZNqjz53).

 ## Wireframes + Design Explanation